Detailed Guide forInterpreters and Translators in San Diego County

 Pay may vary depending upon geographical location, experience, specialty area, and certifications held.
 The language can influence pay depending upon how great the demand and how many others can interpret or translate the language combination.
 Pay may also depend upon the required time, complexity, and technical nature of the interpreting job.
 For instance, Conference Interpreters often have higher earnings because their services require a high level of skill and subject matter expertise.
 Many Interpreters and Translators work as independent contractors.
 The number of words, lines, or pages they translate often determines salaries of self-employed Translators.
 Freelance Interpreters and those working as employees usually earn an hourly, or a daily, or per session rate.

-The median wage in 2016 for Interpreters and Translators in California is $45,429 annually, or $21.84 hourly.
-The median wage for Interpreters and Translators in San Diego County is $49,649 annually, or $23.87 hourly.
+The median wage in 2016 for Interpreters and Translators in California was $45,429 annually, or $21.84 hourly.
+The median wage for Interpreters and Translators in San Diego County was $49,649 annually, or $23.87 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 There is a wide variation in the benefits available to Translators and Interpreters when they work as employees.
 Benefits may include medical, dental, and life insurance.
 Additional benefits include vacation, sick leave, and retirement plans.
 Those who are self-employed must purchase their own insurance and retirement plans.
 Many professional organizations for Interpreters and Translators offer options to purchase benefits at a group discount.